editeodoro/Bbarolo/README.md

 BBarolo is a 3D fitting tool to derive the kinematics of galaxies from emission-line observations.

-Full documentantion is hosted at http://bbarolo.readthedocs.io/en/latest.
+Full documentation is hosted at http://bbarolo.readthedocs.io/en/latest.

 ## Dependencies